-The troop went on parades in Guildford and had its own Brook Lodge banner.
+The troop had its own Brook Lodge banner and went on parades, here in Guildford Castle grounds.

-One refugee girl, Helga Gerberich, here with her parents either side of her at Brook Lodge, wrote this: In mid-January, two representatives of the Czech Trust Fund came into the camp.
+One refugee girl, Helga Gerberich, here with her parents either side of her at Brook Lodge, wrote this:

+"In mid-January, two representatives of the Czech Trust Fund came into the camp.
 After an interview, I received the message that I had a place at a private Methodist girls' boarding school in North Yorkshire.